A quick guide to help you choose the most suitable resort in Costa Brava:

 Must see: Jardi Botanic Cap Roig - a beautifully crafted botanical garden set in the grounds of a small castle and dating back to the late 1920's.
 Every Summer the festival de Cap Roig has a fabulous programme of International artists.
 The festival stage overlooks the coastline and has an outdoor area for an audience of just over 2000.

-Around a 15 minute drive to the Costa Brava coastline, Figueres is best known as the home of the world renowned Salvador Dali Museum which attracts tourists from all over the world.
+Around 15 minutes by car to the Costa Brava coastline, Figueres is best known as the home of the renowned Salvador Dali Museum which attracts tourists from all over the world.
 However, the town has a lot to offer besides the Dali museum, and is a good base for a weekend break with easy access to the coast.
 Figueres has good rail connections with Barcelona and other resorts if you want to leave the car behind.

 One of the best hotels is the Hotel Figueres Park located close to the AP-7, the hotel restaurant offers fabulous evening meals and breakfasts.
 Rooms are available here and in other locations in Figueres for around 50 € per night.